-As discussed in question 1, third-party litigation funding is not permitted in this jurisdiction by virtue of the common law rules on maintenance and champerty.
+Third-party litigation funding is not currently permitted in this jurisdiction by virtue of the common law rules on maintenance and champerty.

 4 Do specific professional or ethical rules apply to lawyers advising clients in relation to third-party litigation funding?